BlenderCN-Org/hypermesh/doc/internals.md

 Also contains code to update a mesh when a different projection is picked.

+### inserthypercubeoperator.py

+Operator that inserts a hypercube into the scene.

 ### makehyperoperator.py

 Operator that turns an existing mesh into a hypermesh.